Types of Blood Stains

 Choosing Your Detergent and Stain Remover

-The type of detergent and stain remover you need will depend on the garment you need to remove blood stains from.
-If the garment is washable, consider Dynamo Professional liquid or caps.
+- The type of detergent and stain remover you need will depend on the garment you need to remove blood stains from.
+If the garment is washable, consider Dynamo Professional liquid.
 With each of these, you’ll follow the dosage for ‘heavily soiled’ garments on the product’s instructions.
 Please be always aware about the care instruction of your laundry and be sure to follow these instructions carefully.

 For very tough stains, Sard Wonder Super Power powder can boost the blood stain removal.